GLOBAL MARKETS-World stocks edge up, central banks on market's mind

 By Steven C. Johnson

-on Monday, with the S&P 500 poised to extend a four-week winning
+rose on Monday, with the S&P 500 poised to extend a four-week

 At the same time, a report showing a drop in U.S. business